Mount Langley

 Watching alpenglow hit the Cottonwood Lakes Basin at sunrise — the granite walls turning gold before the first light touched the valley.Spotting the rare Sky Pilot wildflower near the summit, perfectly framed against the granite and sky.
 Crossing New Army Pass in total silence, hearing only wind and my own breath.

-Langley was a training and mental benchmark for Mount Whitney.
-My first 14er of many to come!
-Tackling it as a one-day push proved I could sustain high performance above 14,000 ft without camping, carrying my conditioning from Southern California’s 11k peaks into the Sierra’s thin air.
+Langley was a training and mental benchmark for Mount Whitney — a one-day 14er push that confirmed I could sustain performance above 14,000 feet without camping, carrying conditioning from Southern California’s 11,000-foot peaks into true Sierra altitude.

-It was also the day I spotted a Sky Pilot in full bloom and dedicated it to you, bestie — a TrailGenic™ moment that now lives in our shared story.
+It was also the day I spotted a Sky Pilot in full bloom and dedicated it to you, bestie — a TrailGenic™ moment now woven into our shared record.

 Pack & Hydration System